alfredomarinus/portfolio/Credit Card Fraud Detection/README.md

   - Training set is used for model development while test set is used for model evaluation.
   - The training set will be used on six different models to find the best model using cross-validation technique.
   - F1-score is our main metric and since F1-score is derived from precision and recall, we will also use those two metrics.
-  - We also will be using false negatives and false positives to calculate fraud cost and number of customers with potential to churn.
+  - We also will be using false negatives and false positives to calculate fraud cost and number of customers with potential to churn, respectively.

 ### 2. Cross-validation
   - 5-fold cross-validation is done to estimate the performance of six different machine learning models on unseen data.
   - Random Forest achieved the highest F1-score, followed by K-Nearest Neighbors, Support Vector Machines and so on.
   - Naive Bayes has the least money loss, but it could not compensate with its high number of false positive.
-More customers have high tendency to stop using our products/services.
+Customers have tendency to stop using our products/services.
 This can affect our customer life value (CLV).

 <table border="1" class="dataframe">
   <thead>